 - Smooth Rock Falls.
-Another once-booming pulp mill town gone bust, its future is being rejuvenated by selling town lots and offering tax breaks on new construction. - Moonbeam.
+Another once-booming pulp mill town gone bust, its future is being rejuvenated by selling town lots and offering tax breaks on new construction.
+The town is situation on the shore of the Mattagami River. - Moonbeam.
 Known for a replica of an unidentified flying object, the village has claimed the alien mascot in the form of a flying saucer situated along-side the highway.
 UFO sightings were common in the 1960's.
 Another myth suggests the name started when early pioneers allegedly reported pillars of light streaming from the sky, which could have been northern lights, or the headlamp of a steam locomotive pounding through the winter darkness.
-Access point to René Brunelle Provincial Park. - René Brunelle Provincial Park.
+The town serves as an access point to René Brunelle Provincial Park.

+René Brunelle Provincial Park.
 Located just 15 minutes outside of Moonbeam on Hwy#581.
-The park features four sandy beaches on Remi Lake, which served as a float plane base for many years.
+The park features four beautiful sandy beaches on Remi Lake, which served as a float plane base for many years.
 The park offers two great hiking trails, one which tells of a 1922 bush pilot plane crash.
-Motorboat, canoe, kayak and bike rentals.
+Motorboat, canoe, kayak and bike rentals are available at this park.
 Services: Electrical.
 Laundry.
 Showers / flush toilets.
 Park store.
 Canoe rentals.

 - Kapuskasing.
 Ron Morel Memorial Museum is housed in two heritage passenger day coaches next to the train station.
 The town is notorious for providing the largest POW camp in Canada during WWI.
 No one dared escape into isolated surroundings at 40 below zero.
 A pulp mill is the mainstay of the community.
 The town is featured in "Kapuskasing Coffee" by Canadian singer-songwriter Justin Rutlege. - Mattice.
-Located on the Missinaibi River, lies on a historic fur trading route that flows north into James Bay at Moosanee.
-A voyageur statue stands as a symbol of the importance of an extended wilderness canoe route to the interior.
-Designation as a Canadian Heritage River recognizes the Missinaibi as a national treasure.
-Townsfolk provide canoes and supplies where paddlers can set off to explore the famous waterway in the Canadian Shield.
+Flowing from Mattice to Moosonee, the Missinaibi River drops 40 m where it crosses the divide between Precambrian bedrock and Hudson Bay Low Lands at Thunder Falls and Hells Gate Canyon.
+The Missinaibi is one of the longest free-flowing rivers in Ontario.
+Townsfolk provide canoes and supplies where paddlers can set off to explore the famous waterway to James Bay.
+A voyageur statue stands as a symbol to an extended wilderness canoe route to the North.